Sara Zewde

-Sara Zewde (born 1985, New Orleans) is a landscape designer, urbanist, public artist, co-founder of Studio Zewde, and assistant professor at the Harvard Graduate School of Design.
+Sara Zewde (born 1985, New Orleans) is an American landscape architect, co-founder of Studio Zewde, and Associate Professor in Practice of Landscape Architecture at the Harvard Graduate School of Design.

 Early life

 Zewde was born in Houston to a family who immigrated from Ethiopia.
 Recalling her upbringing in a poem-essay as part of the 2018 Dimensions of Citizenship at the US Pavilion of the Biennale 2018, Zewde said of her experience as the child of African immigrants, growing up Black in the American South, "Exclusion fiercely shapes my psychology.
 I entered the field of landscape architecture.
 The first step was to wrestle with the word 'land.'”
 Zewde's work addresses her awareness of the complex and conflicting roles that land, land ownership, and labor have played in shaping Black identity and history.

 Education

 Zewde received her Master of Landscape Architecture degree from Harvard Graduate School of Design, a Master of City Planning degree from Massachusetts Institute of Technology and a Bachelor of Art in sociology and statistics from Boston University.
 Her thesis at Harvard was titled "Ecologies of Memory: Landscape Architectural Methods in an Expanded Understanding of Culture."

 While at Harvard, Zewde was named the 2014 National Olmsted Scholar by the Landscape Architecture Foundation.
 At MIT, she received the Silberberg Memorial Award for Urban Design and the Hebbert Award for Contribution to the Department of Urban Studies and Planning.
 Prior to teaching at Harvard, Zewde taught at the Columbia Graduate School of Architecture, Planning and Preservation and the University of Texas at Austin School of Architecture.